gurugio/lowlevelprogramming-university/README.md

 FYI, I have over 10 years of experience as a low-level programmer:
 * 80x86 Assembly programming
-* Hardware device with Atmel chip and firmware
+* Hardware device with ATmel chip and firmware
 * C language system programming for Unix
 * Device driver in Linux
 * Linux kernel: page allocation
 * Linux kernel: block device driver and md module